-6 responses to “On ambient intimacy and assistive devices”
+6 thoughts on “On ambient intimacy and assistive devices

 I’d like to add that there’s this whole “internet communication is one-dimensional and meaningless and terribly incomplete compared to Real Life because it’s all text without body language!” meme that I find incredibly offensive, because hi?
 I’m on the autistic spectrum, and I get approximately a thousand times as much nonexplicit information from online communication as face-to-face?
 I don’t see where people get off telling me that I am incapable of having a rich, deep, meaningful conversation, which is what you are essentially doing if you’re telling me online conversation is worthless and body language is a vitally important part of any interaction.